-Here's an example of eulogy speech to help you through one of the most emotional speeches you'll probably ever have to give in your lifetime.
+Here's an example of eulogy speech to help you through one of the most emotional statements you'll probably ever have to give in your lifetime.

-A eulogy is often one of the most difficult types of speeches to deliver due to the emotional nature of it but delivering a good eulogy can be very meaningful for the attendees of the service and particularly for the family members.
+A eulogy is often one of the most challenging types of speeches to deliver due to its emotional nature.
+Providing a proper tribute can be very meaningful for the attendees of the service and particularly for the family members.

-Below is an example of eulogy speech for a 60 year old man given by a close friend.
-When preparing a eulogy of your own, substitute personal details of your friend or loved one’s life for the details in this speech.
+Below is an example of eulogy speech for a 60-year-old man given by a close friend.
+When preparing a eulogy of your own, substitute personal details of your friend or loved one's life for the information in this speech.

 Steven and I met in Mr. Rollins' third grade class.
 I'd like to say we became friends immediately but, actually, I thought Steven was quite the teacher's pet so I ignored him.

 Of course, that studiousness and his ability to make friends with the 'right' people is probably why Steven ended up as the owner of his own successful company.
 I came to appreciate Steven's finer qualities and what I came to know eventually is that it was all real.
 Steven did not have an inauthentic bone in his body.
 Steven stood up for people.
 Something happened in the seventh grade that I will never forget and is a perfect example of the kind of person Steven was.

 My brother, Eli, was two years younger than we were.
 There was a time when walking to school past Water Street became quite a challenge for many of us.

 A gang of fellows gathered in front of a garage there and, when they were so inclined, they would drag one of us into their group and torment us.
 Most of us would escape eventually with a scraped knee or a missing lunch.